AbuBakr-S/Front-End-Developer-Workspace/useful-references.md

 ```
 In this example, the medium screens media query is new, and we use the keyword and to build a complex media query that evaluates both a min and max to create a range for the CSS rules to apply, in this case if the width of the viewport is between 600px-900px.

+Complex media queries can be built using the keyword and to bound CSS rules between a range using min-width and max-width.